 A day after the cataclysm, injured survivors, including the deaf, blind, wounded or burned, continued to die.
 Animals that survived the ice bombardment, mostly small burrowing dwellers, started to dig out and emerged into a gloomy alien landscape where life would be much harder than before.
 Fauna outside the 1500 kilometer boulder impact zone were also affected by the darkness and the colder weather.
 The devastated landscape was inhospitable for many hungry survivors.
 The ones that could not adapt eventually suffered a gradual extinction from the sudden ecological change.

-The destabilization of the Laurentide Ice Sheet triggered massive flooding that raised the level of the sea by several hundred meters and disrupted the circulation of ocean currents.
+The destabilization of the Laurentide Ice Sheet triggered massive flooding that raised the level of the sea by several dozen meters and disrupted the circulation of ocean currents.
 The rising sea water flooded continental seashores and covered many islands populated by humans.
 This great flooding event may have contributed to the ancient stories of Atlantis and a biblical flood.

 How do we know all this?